pudly/schmopera-hugo/content/articles/opera-fans-have-nothing-on-the-my-way-killings.md

 ---
-title: Opera fans have nothing on the "My Way Killings"
+title: "Opera fans have nothing on the &quot;My Way Killings&quot;"
 ---

 Opera fans are known for their passionate opinions, but this is something else entirely.